 PR can be expensive, but it doesn't have to be.
 If you can partner up with one quality PR pro, you can set some boundaries around what you can and can't afford and what your goals are.
 You can even arrange something on a project basis to get you started.

 If you're looking to cut costs, your consultant can help you get crisp on your messaging and thought leadership pillars.
 They can also help set you up with initial content, pitch materials and opportunities for you to pursue.

 No money?
 Get scrappy

-For some PR Pros, HARO Ops are a lifelong devotion, where we dedicate 15 minutes a day reading through the opportunities to elevate our client's voices.
-Timing and convenience is the name of the game for HARO, so make sure you are making it as easy as possible on the reporter by doing exactly what is asked.
-The quicker you are to bat, the more likely you'll be included.
+For some PR pros, HARO Ops are an ongoing devotion, where we dedicate 15 minutes a day reading through the opportunities to elevate our clients' voices.
+Timing and convenience is the name of the game for HARO, so make it as easy as possible on the reporter by doing exactly what is asked.
+The quicker you are to bat, the more likely you are to be included in the article.

 Feeling bolder?
-Invite a reporter that covers your industry to coffee.
+Invite a reporter who covers your industry to coffee.
 Be honest and real with them.
-Don't be overly salesy.
-No one likes that.
-Tell them you're not a PR guru, but you have something to say, you follow their beat (make sure you read it!) and would love to talk when they have time.
-Reporters are human and they appreciate being treated as such.
+Don't be overly salesy; no one likes that.
+Tell them you're not a PR guru, but you have something to say, you follow their beat (make sure you read it!), and you would love to talk when they have time.
+Reporters are human and appreciate being treated as such.